Gail Thain Parker: Further career and educational reform

 After leaving Bennington, Parker continued to work on reform in American higher education and continued to talk to the national press.
 In the fall of 1976, she became a part-time faculty advisor at Drew University, Madison, New Jersey.
 She commented to a New York Times reporter that mood on Drew's campus was "calm" and "reflective", undergoing "an era of good feeling" and that such subjects as tenure were under free discussion.
-She denied vigorously that she made bad lasagna.
 She served for a time as a lobbyist for Vermont Association for Retarded Citizens.

 In 1978, she and Thomas divorced.

 Her book 1978 book, College on Your Own advised students that they did not have to attend a formal college to be successful and advised on alternatives.
 She included a collection of advice from scholars in a variety of academic fields on what students should read if they did not choose to go on to college.

 The Writing on The Wall: Inside Higher Education In America (1979) was a full-length book on the failings of American higher education.
 She explained to a reporter who asked about the book that there is a "certain immorality about the way higher education plays on the feelings of people who are told that they can't accomplish anything without a degree. ...
 I'm talking about truth in advertising."
 The New York Times Book Review said that the book "concludes that higher education has gone belly up" and takes on everything: "college degrees don't mean anything, the curriculums bears little relationship either to the job market or to genuine education; professors and administrators spend all their time wrangling over diminishing power."
 She says that her ideal was that "colleges exist to help souls, not to decorate people with diplomas."
 Parker wants to abolish tenure and the bachelor's degree.
 She argues there ought to be some colleges that are communities of intellectuals not just academics, but writers and artists and other people who use their minds.
 Her proposal to do away with tenure, the review continued, does not address the issue of academic freedom, quoting the book that a "university teaching position should be an honor, to be enjoyed intermittently as a reward for proven accomplishment."

 For 20 years she was an executive for the stock brokerage firm PaineWebber.